Adhesions / scar tissue (in pelvis or in uterus)

 • Skin issues related to adhesions

-In some cases, adhesions can cause no symptoms at all and are only discovered during investigations for infertility or pain.
+In some cases adhesions can cause no symptoms at all and are only discovered during investigations for infertility or pain.

 Adhesions can also affect the menstrual cycle by causing irregularities due to the scarring of the uterus.

-How Are Adhesions Diagnosed?
+How are Adhesions Diagnosed?

 At Happiher, diagnosis may involve: